 Discover Sphere8 Polished Concrete Floors and the Alternatives

-There are several variants of polished concrete flooring and they are oulined in the sections below along with their key features.
-Be sure to understand the balance between the contemporary and rugged aesthetic of polished concrete and practicalities such as maintenance and underfoot comfort.
-At Sphere8 we can offer you thin layer polished concrete solutions, concrete look resin flooring, microcement and most recently a cement free polished concrete flooring option.
+There are several variants of polished concrete floors and they are outlined in the sections below along with their key features.
+Be sure to understand the balance between the contemporary and rugged aesthetic of polished concrete floors and practicalities such as maintenance and underfoot comfort.
+At Sphere8 we can offer you thin layer polished concrete solutions, concrete resin flooring, microcement and most recently a cement free polished concrete floors option.
 Like this you can have the aesthetic of concrete but without the cement!

 It can be confusing, call us and we will help you select the correct system.